silver-fedsearch/silver/README.md

 Silver federated search framework
 =================================

 Silver is a simple federated search framework written in *node.js*.
 It can take a text query and search several providers then combine the results.
 Queries can be passed to a URL and returned as a JSON document or sent via *socket.io* where results can be sent to the client application as they arrive.
-It is possible to write search plugins for the system and an example that searches ATLAS is included.
+It is possible to write search plugins for the system and an example that searches [ATLAS](http://atlas.metabroadcast.com/) is included.

 INSTALLATION
 ------------

-Use *npm* to install *socket.io* and rester as these are both required by Silver to function.
+Use *npm* to install [socket.io](http://socket.io/) and [restler](https://github.com/danwrong/restler) as these are both required by Silver to function.
 You should also have an up to date version of node.js installed.

 RUNNING
 -------

 Check the configuration in the config.js file and change according to your requirements and then run the server from the command line with:

     node silver-server.js

 More options are available by running:

     node silver-server.js --help

 QUERYING VIA A URL
 ------------------
 Call the /search.json endpoint with a 'q' GET parameter with a URL encoded string of your query, e.g.

     /search.json?q=my%20query